NickiSibbern/homelab/README.md

 ## Cluster configuration
-all cluster configuration is done in the [./environment/](./environment/) via primarily terraform
+all cluster configuration is done in the [./environment/](./environment/) via primarily terraform.
+> use the vars file in the environment folder